 VAT flat rate scheme set a fixed percentage to be applied when calculating your VAT payable to HM Revenue and Customs.

-Your company may opt for VAT flat rate scheme if your annual sales is up to £150,000.
+Your company may opt for the VAT flat rate scheme if your annual sales are up to £150,000.
 Under this scheme, the business is not required to keep records on input tax on every purchase transaction.
-This may save considerable amount of time on VAT administration.
+This may save a considerable amount of time on VAT administration.
 However, businesses still need to keep records of their gross purchases and expenses for corporation tax purposes or income tax purposes.

 No record for input tax

 Your company charge a standard rate of VAT on sales as usual.
 The difference of this scheme to that of the standard VAT scheme is that your company does not need to account for input tax on expenses.
 Your company simply pays a percentage of VAT on sales including all reduced, zero-rated and exempt sales to HM Revenue and Customs.

 It is highly recommended for your company to keep your accounting records the same way as you would if you are under the Standard VAT scheme.
 This would enable you to monitor and compare if your company is paying more VAT under the VAT flat rate scheme to HMRC.
 If your company is persistently paying extra VAT, consider opting back to the VAT standard rate scheme.